nobitlost/ignite/modules/platforms/php/README.md

 If Ignite type is not explicitly specified for some field, the client tries to make automatic default mapping between PHP types and Ignite object types.

-More details about types and mappings are clarified in the [Data Types](#data-types) section.
+More details about types and mappings are clarified in the [Data Types Mapping](#data-types-mapping) section.

 ```
 use Apache\Ignite\Client;